Our Beginning as Emma’s Perennials

 The Next Generation

-Today, Rich and Carol are transitioning the day-to-day management to their children, Michael and Becca.
+Today, Rich and Carol’s children, Michael and Becca are managing the day-to-day operations in Naperville & Aurora.
 Both spent many days growing up at The Growing Place and are excited to be the future of the company.

 Find the Right Plant for the Right Place